farlee2121/DevEssentialsBlog/_posts/Language Limited Though/2020-10-16-AOP-and-Decorator.md

 Aspect-Oriented programming has captivated my imagination for years.
 C#, however, does not support AOP.
 Even conceptually realizing benefits of the paradigm proved difficult.
 Then, I experienced functional composition.

 ## What is Aspect-Orientation
 The heart of Aspect-Orientated Programming (AOP) is cross-cutting concerns.
-The creators saw concerns like logging, authorization, authentication, and transaction mananagement.
+The creators saw concerns like logging, authorization, authentication, and transaction management.
 They asked why these needed to be spread through the program.
  - Their implementation is nearly identical everywhere
  - They are not intrinsic to the business logic.
 They distract from the semantic clarity of a function
  - They are needed through most components of the system